silverstripe/cwp/docs/en/management_services/helpdesk.md

 extra test environment is necessary for development - one development team might be working on an different feature from the main development team, so require a separate testing environment to work on.

-This will incur additional costs and requires the approval of a technical contact.
+This will incur additional costs and requires the approval of an ITC or PTC.

 #### Alter domains